aws/eks-anywhere/docs/content/en/docs/reference/clusterspec/vsphere.md

 Refers to the Kubernetes object with vsphere specific configuration for your nodes.
 See `VSphereMachineConfig Fields` below.

 ### controlPlaneConfiguration.endpoint.host (required)
 A unique IP you want to use for the control plane VM in your EKS Anywhere cluster.
-Choose an IP in your networks range that does not conflict with other VMs.
+Choose an IP in your network range that does not conflict with other VMs.

+>**_NOTE:_** This IP should be outside the network DHCP range as it is a floating IP that gets assigned to one of the control plane nodes for kube-apiserver loadbalancing.

 ### workerNodeGroupsConfiguration (required)
 This takes in a list of node groups that you can define for your workers.
 Please note that at this time only 1 node group is permitted.